What Is Sciatica?

 It depends on the sciatic nerve pain location, but common symptoms of sciatica include:

 - Pain in the rear or leg that is worse when sitting

 - Weakness, numbness, or a hard time moving the leg or foot

 For some people, the pain from sciatica can be severe and disabling.
+But not everyone has unbearable sciatica pain.
 For others, the sciatica pain might be infrequent and irritating but has the potential to get worse.

 Seek medical attention right away if you have:

 - Swelling or redness in your back or spine

 - Numbness or weakness in the upper thighs, legs, pelvis, or bottom

 - Burning when you pee or blood in your pee

 - Loss of bladder or bowel control (leaking or not being able to make it to the toilet in time)